Tollerton, Nottinghamshire: Economy

 Tollerton is within easy commuting distance of Nottingham, Newark, Leicester and Loughborough.
 The village has good internet access allowing many residents to work from home.
 Agricultural employment remains, along with various local businesses.
-Just outside the village is Nottingham Airport where prospective pilots can receive training in either fixed-wing light aircraft or various rotary helicopters.
-The airport retains a fully-functioning air traffic control tower.
-Trained aviation mechanics, electricians, and electronics specialists work at the airport, as well as professional aviation instructors.
-Located on the edge of the airport is a private hospital and a computer furniture maker.
+Just outside the village is the now closed, Nottingham Airport The site was closed on June 6 2025, following the site being sold to the Vistry Group to build 4000 houses.
+All the businesses on the airfield were given 3 months to vacate leading to many lost jobs.The planning permission has not at this time been aproved, but Rushcliffe Borough Council seem intent to let this application to go ahead despite growing public concern.
+Located on the edge of the airport is The Spire Hospital,which is a private facility,part of the Spire Healthcare Group.

 Transport

 The nearest railway station is Nottingham, five miles to the northwest.
 Tollerton is served by two bus stops in Melton Road for "The Keyworth" Trent Barton service between Keyworth and Nottingham city centre.
-At peak times it runs every 15 minutes.
+It runs every 15 minutes.

 The southern edge of the village lies on Melton Road (A606), adjacent to Wheatcroft Roundabout, where the A52 and the A606 meet.
 This provides good links from the village to Nottingham, the M1 motorway, and surrounding places such as Melton Mowbray and Leicester.